AnthonyTieu/Unending-Cuteness/README.md

 CONTROLS

--Ensure that EndlessGIF.py is in the same folder as BabyYoda.gif
+-Ensure that 'EndlessGIF.py' is in the same folder as 'Baby Yoda.gif'

 -Run program